-In this guide, we will explore where your tax dollars go, some of the ways tax filing may look different, and what you can do to prepare.
-Keep in mind, this guide is for informational purposes only and is not a replacement for real-life advice, so make sure to consult your tax, legal, and accounting professionals before modifying your strategy.
+In this guide, we will explore where your tax dollars go, some of the ways tax filing may look different this tax year, and what you can do to prepare.
+Keep in mind that this guide is for informational purposes only and is not a replacement for real-life advice, so make sure to consult your tax, legal, and accounting professionals before modifying your strategy.